ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-advanced/index.md

 By default the Advanced Filter is displayed underneath the Column Headers, where the Floating Filters would normally appear.

 It is possible to instead display the Advanced Filter outside of the grid (such as above it).
 This can be done by setting the grid option `advancedFilterParent` and providing it with a DOM element to contain the filter.
-It is also possible to call the API method `setAdvancedFilterParent`.

 <api-documentation source='grid-options/properties.json' section='filter' names='["advancedFilterParent"]'></api-documentation>

-<api-documentation source='grid-api/api.json' section='filter' names='["setAdvancedFilterParent"]'></api-documentation>

 The [Popup Parent](https://localhost:8000/javascript-data-grid/context-menu/#popup-parent) must also be set to an element that contains both the Advanced Filter parent and the grid.